RUB-NDS/WS-Attacker/README.md

 $ mvn clean package -DskipTests
 ```

-Afterwards, you are able to go to the runnable directory and execute WS-Attacker (with Java 7 - 10):
+Afterwards, you are able to go to the runnable directory and execute WS-Attacker (with Java 7 or 8):

 ```bash
 $ cd runnable
 $ java -jar WS-Attacker-1.9-SNAPSHOT.jar
 ```

-In Java 11+ add missing JARs to class path, otherwise you will get `java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException`
+Hint: With Java 9+ the plugins are not loaded anymore due to removed class loader URLClassLoader()<br>
+With Java 11+ it would not start due to removed Java EE modules (JAX-WS, JAXB, ...)

 ## WS-Attacker Usage